saucermanlab/Netflux2/README.txt

         getReactionString(model,speciesID) creates reaction strings for ODE file nestedOR nests reactions for OR gates
-        returnUtilityFunctions contains the code for act/inhib/AND/OR webapp.py
+        returnUtilityFunctions contains the code for act/inhib/AND/OR model2xgmml.py
+    interaction_matrix_to_xgmml(model) writes network in XGMML format.
+Not yet tested in Cytoscape and likely needs further work. webapp.py
-    Web interface similar to the original Netflux Currently it loads exampleNet, can run complex simulations, replot openmodel() opens file dialog, creates NetfluxModel, reactionParams, speciesParams, speciesIDs, reactionRules simulate() loads the ODEfunc, params, runs either new or continued simulations create_plot() takes the selected variables, t, and y and makes a plot replot() runs create_plot() again (needed?)
+    Web interface similar to the original Netflux Currently it loads exampleNet, can run complex simulations, replot openmodel() opens file dialog, creates NetfluxModel, reactionParams, speciesParams, speciesIDs, reactionRules downloadmodel() writes 3 files to uploads, then downloads them in browser downloadxgmml() calls model2xgmml, writes xgmml, then downloads it from browser simulate() loads the ODEfunc, params, runs either new or continued simulations create_plot() takes the selected variables, t, and y and makes a plot replot() runs create_plot() again (needed?)